 Who decides where the money goes?

 People like you, right here in Grove City.
-The Grove City Area Board of Directors, along with volunteers from all walks of life review program applications and make all funding decisions, prioritizing the needs in the community to ensure that your dollars are being spent wisely and efficiently.
-If you would like to serve as a funds distribution volunteer, just contact the United Way.
+The Grove City Area Board of Directors reviews program applications and make all funding decisions, prioritizing the needs in the community to ensure that your dollars are being spent wisely and efficiently.

 United Way strongly believes that whether to give, how much to give, and who to give to, are highly personal decisions for each and every individual.
 United Way volunteers and staff only want to explain the services that we provide, and let people decide for themselves.
 When we come to your company, we consider it a privilege and honor to be a guest in your place of business.
 United Way provides many options for how and where to direct the money of those who choose to give.